 On finding your anchor

-Yelena starts the discussion by sharing her history of growing up in Eastern Europe and the career choices made that led to a career in product.
+Yelena starts the discussion by sharing her history of growing up in Eastern Europe and the career choices made that led to a career in product and her current position with STRIVR Labs.
 With many pathways to choose from, she expresses that it’s important for product managers to first define their anchor.

 “Having an anchor is something that will let you continue in your career and love every step of the way”